devkev/fix-chrome-underlining/README.md

 - 1.1: Ability to apply the extension to `file://` URLs.
 - 1.2: Don't allow sites to override this extension.
+- 1.3: Work correctly even when `text-decoration-skip-ink` is on elements other than `body`.

 I do not plan to update this repository further.